MM2-0/Kvaesitso/docs/docs/developer-guide/integrations/icon-packs.md

 as its foreground layer.

 :::note
-Some launchers only support `AdaptiveIconDrawable`s, so you should use that if possible.
+Some launchers only support `AdaptiveIconDrawable`s, so you should prefer that if possible.
 :::

 The entry in the `appfilter.xml` file tells the launcher which layer